NelisW/myOpenHab/docs/110-Dynamic-DNS-remote-port-forwarding.md

 http://raspberrypi.tomasgreno.cz/dyndns-client.html
 http://raspberrypi.stackexchange.com/questions/6757/how-to-use-ssh-out-of-home-network

-## Firewall and port forwarding
+## Netgear services, firewall and port forwarding

-On my Netgear N300/DGN2200Mv2 router the port forwarding and firewall rules are combined as set out here below.
+On my Netgear N300/DGN2200Mv2 router there is no explicit port forwarding funtionality.
+There are services and and firewall rules working together as set out here below.
 In the example below we set up the Raspberry HTTP server to run on port 888 (replace with your own port number).
+This is not traditional port forwarding.

 1. Open the router management console and click on the `Services` link to open up the `Services` page.
 2. Click on `Add` and then enter the following details into the fields (replace with your own service name and the port number where your Raspberry Pi serves the HTTP pages) and click on `Add` when done: